Welcome to my technical blog where I write mostly technical articles and posts about Linux and open source software.

 I prefer to purchase the components and build my own computers from scratch to ensure that each new computer meets my exacting specifications.
 My primary workstation is an ASUS TUF X299 motherboard and an Intel i9 CPU with 16 cores (32 CPUs) and 64GB of RAM in a ThermalTake Core X9 case.

 I have written articles for magazines including, Linux Magazine, Linux Journal.
 My article “Complete Kickstart,” co-authored with a colleague at Cisco, was ranked 9th in the Linux Magazine Top Ten Best System Administration Articles list for 2008.
 I currently write prolifically for OpenSource.com and Enable SysAdmin.

-I currently have one book published, “The Linux Philosophy for SysAdmins.”
-I am now working to finish my next project, “Using and Administering Linux: Zero to SysAdmin, a self-study training course in three volumes that is scheduled for release in late 2019.
+I currently have four books published, “The Linux Philosophy for SysAdmins,” and a three-book series, “Using and Administering Linux: Zero to SysAdmin, a self-study training course in three volumes that was released in late 2019.
 All of my books are published by Apress.

 If you don’t find what you need here, send me your questions to the email address below.
 I will respond with an answer if there is one and I can find it; I will also add that information to the DataBook web site so that others may use it as well.

 I also have a web site dedicated to more personal things, such as my books and general technical blogging, http://www.both.org/.
 If you are looking for information about my books and other writings, you are much more likely to find them there.